Early 1980s recession: Canada

-Canada's GDP increased markedly in November 1982 officially ending the recession, although employment growth did not resume until December 1982 before faltering again in 1983.
+Canada's GDP increased markedly in November 1982 officially ending the recession, although employment growth did not resume until December 1982, before faltering again in 1983.
 The average unemployment rates for 1982 and 1983 averaged 11.1% and 12%, respectively, steep rises from 7.6% in 1981.
 A slowdown in productivity in Canada also emerged during the recession as average output per worker slowed by 1%.
 The lingering effects of the recession combined with mechanization and companies downsizing to complete internationally, kept Canada's unemployment rates above 10% until 1986.
-Despite this, Canada's GDP growth rate was among the highest of the OECD countries from 1984–86, although growth was by far strongest in Ontario and Quebec.
+Despite this, Canada's GDP growth rate was among the highest of the OECD countries from 1984 to 1986, although growth was by far strongest in Ontario and Quebec.

-Liberal Prime Minister Pierre Trudeau, who was in power from the start of the recession in early 1980, was very low in the public opinion polls in early 1984 and on February 29, 1984, decided to resign as Liberal Party leader.
-His successor as Prime Minister was John Turner, who, although leading in the opinion polls when he called an election for September, ended up being resoundingly defeated by the Progressive Conservatives under Brian Mulroney.
+Japan

+Throughout the 1970s, Japan had the world's third largest gross national product (GNP)—just behind the United States and the Soviet Union—and ranked first among major industrial nations in 1990 in per capita GNP at US$23,801, up sharply from US$9,068 in 1980.
+After the relatively mild economic slump in the mid-1980s, Japan's economy began a period of expansion in 1986 that continued until it again entered a recessionary period in 1992; however, the property market still never returned to its pre-boom levels.
+The Tokyo stock exchange doubled in 1983 from Y8,800 to Y16,401 in 1986.
+The surge that hit its peak of Y26,646 was temporarily halted by Black Monday on October 14, 1987.
+Black Monday was a crash that ended up hitting the US stock market, causing it to plummet.
+By April 1988, the stock reached past its October record breaking peak and hit Y38,915.
+In what came to be known as the Lost Decades, Japan's recession was prolonged into the 1990s and they were not able to recover from the increased prices until the early 2000s.
+It finally officially ended in 2002.